palletone/go-palletone/README.md

     make all

-but, to build the full suite of utilities with Windown,you should:
+but, to build the full suite of utilities in window,you should:

     go get -u github.com/palletone/btc-adaptor
     go get -u github.com/palletone/eth-adaptor